anjaneyadash/AtliQ-Hardwares-Excel-Sales-and-Finance-Analytics-Project/README.md

 **1 - ETL (Extract, Transform, Load)**

-     ✅Loaded all the provided CSV files into Power Query.
+     - Loaded all the provided CSV files into Power Query.
-     ✅Ensured there were no missing values.
+     - Ensured there were no missing values.
-     ✅Verified that all dimension tables contained a unique column.
+     - Verified that all dimension tables contained a unique column.
-     ✅Removed duplicate values.
+     - Removed duplicate values.
-     ✅Corrected all spelling errors.
+     - Corrected all spelling errors.
-     ✅Finally, loaded the files into a Data Model.
+     - Finally, loaded the files into a Data Model.

 **2 - Data Modelling**